Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 1-Wire temperature logger for Linux systems
 ===========================================
 This script was used on a Raspberry Pi 4 to document the usage of multiple mercury arc lamps in a laboratory for two years without operator intervention.
-The Linux operating system provides continuous network access to the collected data.
+The Linux system provides continuous network access to the collected data.